 'Yes, please,' she said.
 'Do you want to talk?'

 'I think that I do, yes,' I told her as I followed her upstairs into our flat.
 'I should really tell somebody my version of events.'
 We walked through the flower-festooned living room and into the kitchen.
-I left her running the tap, as I headed for the back stairs and the bathroom.
+I left her running the tap, as I headed for the bathroom.

 By the time I'd finished my ablutions, the kettle was approaching its second boiling.

-'It seemed a shame to let them go to waste,' Vicky told me.
+'It seemed a shame to let them go to waste,' Vicki told me.
 'But I'll throw them out if you want.'